Scarabol/ColonyCommandsMod/README.md

 Last but not least players with master permission **mods.scarabol.antigrief** are able to define custom protected areas.
 Use **/antigrief area 10 10** to restrict regular players from changing blocks in an area 10 blocks around your current position.

+To **disable anti-grief** in case you play with friends only, just set the protection ranges in the *protection-ranges.json* file in your savegame folder to *-1* each.
+The message on joining the server will still show up, but it has no effect then.

 ## Activity-Tracker

 This mod adds an player activity tracker.
 It updates a last seen timestamp for each player, on each player login, logout or world auto-save.
 Furthermore the total time played is tracked.